 Wheat Belly reminded me of that scene from Star Trek 2: The Wrath of Kahn.
 The evil Kahn confident of victory tells Captain Kirk that his time is up.
 Kirk responds by saying “Here it comes..” and launches an attack.
 Wheat Belly is the “Here it Comes” attack on wheat and all its defenders.

 Since I’ve long given up wheat, you might wonder why I read this book.
-I read it because I really like writing style of Dr. Davis.
+I read it because I really like the writing style of Dr. Davis.
 Too many blogs these days have become bloated PubMed abstracts.
 It is refreshing to find writers that can educate readers on important health issues using crisp writing.
-Wheat Belly is highly accessible for the average reader.
+Wheat Belly is highly accessible to the average reader.
 You do not need to be a nutrition geek to understand it.